 The illustration below shows some typical stages of an attack.
-In a test each of these should be
+In a test each of these should be attempted to determine the security solution's effectiveness.
+This test's results record detection and protection for each of these stages.

 Attack Chain: How Hackers Progress